 Few months ago I was interning as a research assistant for a book that once printed shall anecdotally document the history of arts, media and entertainment in India.
 For that I visited many libraries in the city to collect and collate materials on music, dance, theatre, films and what not.
 On one of these excursions, as I was browsing through the archives of the prestigious Marg journals for an article on Kathak, I stumbled upon this ad and many more like it.
-Just to make things clear I do not belong to the smoking tribe.
 But when I saw this ad, I had nothing but awe and admiration for this piece of art from bygone days that seamlessly sutured the promise of adventure and exploration through the “ancient land” with the pleasure/s of smoking “gold flakes”.
 All clever ads are simple.
 People fall for it.

 There were other ads too- one about the Taj in Mumbai promising a luxurious stay for a fine price to those who deserve it (meaning those who can afford it), some about textile industry and likewise.
 Now, I would not call myself a connoisseur but I have always personally admired the art of ad-making- that aesthetic dedication to say so much more with so less.

 When I came upon this glorious artefact, I couldn’t help but had to waste the next few days, frantically trying to look up the creative that conjured the magic spread on that page.
 I prayed in all earnestness at the altar of that post-modern God who goes by the name of GOOGLE but nothing came of it.
 After Google failed me I desperately turned to fellow humans dropping humble mails and messages to ad industry veterans on various social media platforms.
 But none deemed it worthy to revert back; neither with answers they did not have nor with words of consolation.